Acute Myeloid Leukemia (AML) Treatment

 Antibody-based therapy

-Antibody-based therapy is another treatment option.
-Gemtuzumab-ozogamicin (Mylotarg™) is approved to treat AML.
+Antibody-based therapy is another treatment option and may also be considered a form of targeted therapy in AML treatment.
+Gemtuzumab-ozogamicin (Mylotarg™) is approved to treat certain forms of AML.
 Gemtuzumab-ozogamicin is a type of drug called an antibody-drug conjugate (ADC).
 ADCs contain a combination of chemicals that work together to find and destroy cancer cells.
 There are other ADCs currently in clinical trials.4,5

 Treatment phases